ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 which stores this pizza is currently available.
 To accomplish this, we use the ``{parents}`` tag.

-// TODO This is confusing.

-It will pull entries that have the current Entry as a child through the field that you specify.
+The ``{parents}`` tag will pull entries that have the current Entry from the ``{exp:channel:entries}`` tag as a child through the field that you specify.
 If you use the same field group in multiple channels, you may want to also specify the channel.
 In this case, we're passing it the ``specialty_pizzas`` field.
 It will look for all entries attached to any channel through the ``specialty_pizzas`` field that have the current Pizza entry as a child.
-This will have the result of finding all Stores that currently have this Pizza available.
+In our case, ``specialty_pizzas`` is only used in the Stores channel and this will have the result of finding all Stores that currently have this Pizza available.

-// END TODO

 The ``{parents}`` tag is a looping tag pair.
 So for each Store it finds, it will loop over the section of template contained in the pair::